DouscheSois/backendPractice/README.md

 --- July 10, 2020

-For now it can only register users to the mongoDB, using postman try:
+For now it can only register users to the mongoDB, returns token, using postman try:

 Header: Content-type || applicantion/json